jacobmetter/JacobMetter/README.md

 I am a U.S. Army veteran who served 4 years in the Army.
 I currently work as a project manager with a passion for IT and cybersecurity.
 I am currently completing my M.S. in Cybersecurity at NYU.
 I love solving complex problems and learning new things everyday.

 ## Objective
-Throughout my time in the Army, I developed a passion for computers, netowrks, and cybersecurity.
+Throughout my time in the Army, I developed a passion for computers, networks, and cybersecurity.
 I am eager to take my leadership abilities along with my skills I have learned in IT and cybersecurity to transition into this field.
 Specifically, I am looking for a role as a Network Engineer or Security Operations Center Analyst.

 ## Skills